 Top 10 Virtualization Technology Companies for 2016

-Top 10 Virtualization Technology CompaniesAny discussion of virtualization typically ends in clicking glasses and high fives, heated discussions or slap fights, but it almost always begins with VMware, as does this list.
+Top 10 Virtualization Software Technology CompaniesAny discussion of server virtualization software typically ends in clicking glasses and high fives, heated discussions or slap fights, but it almost always begins with VMware, as does this list.
 These top ten virtualization vendors deliver the best virtualization software solutions on the market today.

 Find a major data center anywhere in the world that doesn't use VMware, and then pat yourself on the back because you've found one of the few.
 VMware dominates the server virtualization market.
 Its domination doesn't stop with its commercial product, VMware vSphere.
 VMware also dominates the desktop-level virtualization market and perhaps even the free server virtualization market with its VMware Server product.
 VMware remains in the dominant spot due to its innovations, strategic partnerships and rock-solid products.